-Seasave 7.18 or later also supports acquisition of data from a NMEA device connected directly to the computer (instead of the deck unit).
+- Seasave 7.18 or later also supports acquisition of data from a NMEA device connected directly to the computer (instead of the deck unit). - SBE 36's Surface PAR interface was optional prior to 2012.

-• SBE 32 Carousel Water Sampler and Auto Fire Module (AFM) - The AFM, mounted on or near the 19plus V2, allows the SBE 32 to operate autonomously on non-conducting cables.
+• SBE 32 Carousel Water Sampler and Auto Fire Module (AFM) - The AFM, mounted on or near the 19 plus V2, allows the SBE 32 to operate autonomously on non-conducting cables.
 The AFM supplies the power, logic, and control commands to operate the SBE 32.
-The AFM monitors the pressure data recorded by the 19plus V2 in real-time, closing water sampler bottles at predefined pressures (depths) or whenever the system is stationary for a specified period of time.
+The AFM monitors the pressure data recorded by the 19 plus V2 in real-time, closing water sampler bottles at predefined pressures (depths) or whenever the system is stationary for a specified period of time.
 Bottle number, firing confirmation, and five scans of CTD data are recorded in the AFM memory for each bottle fired.
 See the AFM manual for operating details.